Skip to content

 Selenium Profiles

-This dialog box displays the list of Selenium Profiles and lets you create a new profile, modify a profile or make a new profile based on an existing one.
+This dialog box displays the list of Selenium Profiles and allows you to create a new profile, modify an existing one, or create a new profile based on an existing one.

 selenium_settings